DataDog/documentation/content/en/serverless/step_functions/installation.md

     For additional settings, see [Datadog Serverless Framework Plugin - Configuration parameters][7].

 5. For Node.JS and Python runtimes, set `mergeStepFunctionAndLambdaTraces:true` in your `serverless.yaml` file.
 This links your Step Function traces with Lambda traces.
+If you have not instrumented your Lambda functions to send traces, you can [follow the steps to add the Lambda layer for your preferred runtime][8].

 [1]: https://docs.datadoghq.com/serverless/libraries_integrations/plugin/
 [2]: /logs/guide/forwarder/